 - Provide transparency on race-related incidents at Creighton.

 - Support Bias Education Support Team (BEST) in addressing incidents of racism at Creighton.
-(These incidents are typically reported through the Tell Someone platform, the Office of Equity and Inclusion, the Division of Student Life, etc.)
+(These incidents are typically reported through the Tell Someone platform, the Office of Title IX and Civil Rights Compliance, the Division of Student Life, etc.)

 Promote University-wide trainings, dialogues and educational opportunities that seek truth, racial healing and transformation.